bgozlinski/meercam/README.md

 ## Description

-This repository contains code and resources for building a smart security camera using OpenCV2.
+This repository will contain code and resources for building a smart security camera using OpenCV2.
 The project aims to create a security camera solution that is affordable, easy to set up, and reliable.

 The project leverages OpenCV2, a popular open-source computer vision library, to capture and analyze video feed in real-time.
 Features include motion detection, object recognition, and video recording for post-event analysis.